 Changing your name is a big step, and for many people, the start of new beginnings.
-But, the process of going about changing names can be very confusing.
-And, one of the most commonly-asked questions that we receive is, “do I need a deed poll or not?”
+But, the process of going about changing names can be very confusing and somewhat daunting.
+One of the most commonly-asked questions that we receive is, “do I need a deed poll or not?”

 At NameSwitch, we help thousands of people switch names every year and so, we’ve constructed this guide which is based on our extensive experience and legal knowledge in this field.

 What Types of Name Change Require a Deed Poll?